Electricity interconnectors are high-voltage cables that connect the electricity systems of neighbouring countries.

 Constructing subsea interconnectors is a remarkable feat of engineering – some are in waters that are up to 600 metres deep and they can be hundreds of kilometres long.
 North Sea Link is the world's longest subsea electricity interconnector and stretches for 450 miles (724km) between Blyth in Northumberland and the Norwegian village of Kvilldal.

 In 2022, National Grid's interconnectors supplied 4.8% (13.7TWh) of total electricity consumption in Great Britain.
 Approximately 70% of this energy came from zero-carbon sources.

-By 2024 we'll be operating at least six interconnectors and 7.8GW of power between Great Britain and Europe.
+Now in 2024 we're operating six interconnectors, exchanging 7.8GW of power between Great Britain and Europe.
 This is enough to supply 15% of our country's electricity requirements.

 The first subsea electricity interconnector entered operations in 1961, linking the UK and France.
 Interconnexion France-Angleterre (IFA), National Grid’s first interconnector, went live in 1986 and also links the UK and France.